jonathjd/jonathjd.github.io/_posts/2024-03-28-intro-to-scrnaseq.md

 It seems like these days anything can be sequenced, and your expected to not only know each sequencing technique and methodology, but also how to combine data from different methods and know how to analyze it in detail.

 But, as the old adage goes, the journey of a thousand miles begins with a single step.
-So today we are going to begin the first of a 3-part series looking exploring-
+So today we are going to begin the first of a 3-part series exploring-

 **Single-cell RNA-Sequencing 🧬**